cwzhou/Analyses/README.md

    To run specific simulations manually, use the script **`CR01.Simulation_Run.R`**, which runs individual simulation settings that can be customized as needed for the specified `generate_failure_method` setting.

 4. **Plotting Results**
    To plot the results from the simulation studies, use the script **`CR02.Simulation_Summary.R`**, which plots the results read from the sepcified date folder, using parametesr from `CR00.Simulation_Parameters.R` for the specified `generate_failure_method` setting.
 NOTE: this script works as is only if results from more than 2 simulation scenarios exists (since we use `facet_grid` in R).
+For the sensitivity analysis in the manuscript, use `CR02.Simulation_Summary_Revision.R`.

 #### RDA (Analysis Code)